-STING Pathway Activator Technology Platform Overview
+STING Pathway Technology Platform Overview

+The STING receptor is known to be a central mediator of innate immunity and is critical for immune surveillance.
 Recent advancements reported in numerous leading scientific journals have generated significant interest and rationale for targeting the STING receptor as a novel therapeutic approach to immuno-oncology.
 We are developing a portfolio of STING Pathway Activator product candidates, synthetic proprietary small molecule immune modulators that target and activate the STING receptor with applications across diverse diseases.
-The STING receptor is generally expressed at high levels in the cytosol of immune cells, including DCs.
-Once activated, the STING receptor initiates a profound innate immune response by signaling through three distinct pathways, inducing the expression of a broad profile of cytokines, including interferons and chemokines.
+The STING receptor is generally expressed at high levels in immune cells, including dendritic cells, or DCs, and many other cells in the body.
+Once activated, the STING receptor initiates a profound innate immune response by signaling through at least three distinct pathways, inducing the expression of a broad profile of cytokines, including interferons and chemokines.
 This cytokine profile subsequently leads to the development of an effective tumor antigen-specific T cell adaptive immune response.
+We are also pursuing product opportunities that downregulate the STING pathway.

-Naturally occurring cyclic dinucleotides, or CDNs, that target the STING receptor are produced by bacteria that secrete CDNs into the host cell or by mammalian cells through cyclic GMP-AMP synthetase, or cGAS. cGAS is a recently discovered receptor that senses double-stranded, or ds, DNA in the cytosol of APCs, and in response synthesizes a CDN that is structurally distinct from the CDNs produced by bacteria.
+Naturally occurring cyclic dinucleotides, or CDNs, that target the STING receptor are produced by bacteria that secrete CDNs into the host cell or by mammalian cells through cyclic GMP-AMP synthetase, or cGAS. cGAS is a receptor that senses double-stranded (ds) DNA in the cytosol of antigen presenting cells, or APCs, and in response synthesizes a CDN that is structurally distinct from the CDNs produced by bacteria.
 While both bacterial- and cGAS-produced CDNs target and activate the STING receptor, CDNs produced by cGAS bind more tightly to STING than CDNs produced by bacteria.
 This stronger binding triggers a larger and more stable change in shape of the STING receptor, leading to the development of a more effective tumor antigen-specific immune response.
-Additionally, while some of the five unique STING receptors in humans respond poorly to CDNs produced by bacteria, all respond to CDNs produced by cGAS.
-We are advancing through development novel synthetic STING Pathway Activator product candidates that contain a structure based on the cGAS-produced CDNs, thus stimulating potent innate immune responses to all of the known human STING receptors.
+Additionally, while some of the five known STING alleles in humans respond poorly to CDNs produced by bacteria, all respond to CDNs produced by cGAS.
+We are advancing through development novel synthetic STING Pathway Activator product candidates that are active in all five known human STING alleles.

 We have developed proprietary STING Pathway Activator derivative compounds that are significantly more potent than the natural cGAS-produced molecules, which can be demonstrated by comparing the expression levels the cytokines produced from signaling through three distinct pathways.
-The NF- κ B pathway induces the expression of numerous pro-inflammatory cytokines, including IL-6 and TNF α that stimulate a variety of immune cells.
-The IRF-3 pathway leads to the induction of IFN- β and coregulated genes which orchestrate diverse innate immune responses.
+The NF-kB pathway induces the expression of numerous pro-inflammatory cytokines, including IL-6 and TNFa that stimulate a variety of immune cells.
+The IRF-3 pathway leads to the induction of IFN-b and co-regulated genes which orchestrate diverse innate immune responses.
 The STAT6 pathway leads to expression of chemokines, including CCL2 and CCL20 that are involved in immune cell recruitment.
 The unique profile of cytokines induced through activating the STING receptor results in strong efficacy in numerous aggressive preclinical mouse models of cancer.